Real-world assets, on-chain in real time

 A real-world asset (RWA) token represents off-chain value on-chain.
 A tokenized US Treasury bill, a Brazilian Real stablecoin, a megawatt-hour of energy, an institutional money-market fund share.
 The issuer holds the underlying asset off-chain; the on-chain token is the claim against it.
 When you swap into RWA, you're buying exposure to the off-chain thing through an on-chain rail.

-Names you know: Ondo Finance (OUSG, BlackRock-backed treasuries), Ripple (RLUSD stablecoin), Société Générale FORGE (EURCV, MiCA-licensed), OpenEden (TBL T-bills), Archax (abrdn money-market).
-Names you might not: Schuman Financial (EURØP), Braza Group (USDB, BBRL), Justoken (JMWH energy), Guggenheim / Zeconomy (commercial paper).
-11 live issuers tracked here today; the universe grows as institutional rails mature.
+Names you know: Ondo Finance (BlackRock-backed treasuries), Ripple (RLUSD stablecoin), Société Générale FORGE (MiCA-licensed EUR stablecoin), OpenEden (T-bills), Archax (abrdn money-market).
+Names you might not: Schuman Financial, Braza Group (USD + BRL stablecoins), Justoken (energy commodity), Guggenheim / Zeconomy (commercial paper).
+The live tracked set is rendered below and grows as new institutional rails mature.

 Sub-second settlement at fractions of a cent.
 Native multi-currency support without bridges.
 Permissioned trading rails (XLS-80) for regulated assets.
 Built-in clawback flags for issuers who need them.
 The combination makes XRPL one of the few public chains where a regulated RWA can settle natively, which is why institutional issuers have been deploying through 2024 and 2025.

-The issuers with the biggest net change in circulating supply over the last 24 hours, in either direction.
+The issuers with the biggest net change in circulating supply over the last 30 days, in either direction.
 A positive number means more tokens were minted than burned (capital flowed in); a negative number means more were redeemed than issued (capital flowed out).
 Ranked by absolute size so a $1M outflow ranks alongside a $1M inflow.
+The default view because institutional issuers (Justoken JMWH, Ondo OUSG, Schuman EURØP) mint infrequently in large discrete amounts; a 30-day window keeps them on the list between mint events rather than flickering in and out of a 7d boundary.

 One tile per tracked issuer.
 Circulating is how much of the token exists on-chain right now in the issuer's native units (treasury holdings excluded where applicable, like OpenEden TBL).
 24h Δ is how that number moved since yesterday's snapshot.
 Trustlines is roughly the number of holders.
 The colored badge is the asset class.
+When the underlying token sees XLS-85 escrow activity or an issuer-side deep-freeze in the last 24h, the tile adds chips for N escrow(s), DvP candidates (shared-condition reciprocal pairs; candidate, not confirmed), or deep-frozen holders (TrustSet+tfSetDeepFreeze).
 Ondo OUSG appears twice because Ondo operates two issuer wallets: one for institutional access (authorized-trustline gating + clawback), one for the broader retail variant.
 "Permissioned" here refers to those wallet-level controls, not XLS-80 PermissionedDomains (those live in XR-Trust).

 Every Automated Market Maker pool on XRPL where one of the two tokens is a tracked RWA.
 AMMs are constant-product liquidity pools (XRPL's XLS-30 standard).
 Anyone can swap between the two tokens at any time without an order book, with the price set by the pool's reserves.
 These tiles tell you how much liquidity is actually sitting in each pool, which is a proxy for how tradeable the RWA is on-chain right now.
 Pools with dust-level balances (under a few dollars) show up too; they're the "rails set up, no real liquidity yet" signal.